johnousterhout/aposd-vs-clean-code/README.md

 recognition of the risk.

 Overall, TDD is in a bad place on the risk-reward spectrum.
-In comparison to the bundling approch, the downside risks for poor code quality in TDD are huge, and I don't see enough upside reward (if any) to compensate.
+In comparison to the bundling approach, the downside risks for poor code quality in TDD are huge, and I don't see enough upside reward (if any) to compensate.

 **UB:**